dxc04/sampleVueLib/README.md

 ```

 ## Working on Components
-When working on the components, there are too ways see the output:
+When working on the components, there are too ways to vuew the output:
 - via script tag -> wc
 - via serving the vue component -> lib

 ### Web Components
-- Before the changes are reflected make sure to build your changes.
+- Before the changes are reflected, make sure to build your changes.
 ```sh
 npm run build:wc
 ```
-- Load demo html in `./dist/demo.html` to your broswer
+- Load demo html in `./dist/demo.html` to your browser

 ### Lib Components
 - Serve vue component